bigbirdcode/pytest-mousecolor/README.rst

 Features
 --------

-When initializing the mouse color change to yellow, meaning that no test was executed.
+When initializing then the mouse color change to yellow, meaning that no test was executed.
-When the first test pass mouse color will be green.
+When the first test pass then the mouse color will be green.
 When any of the tests fail then mouse will be red, and it will stay red.
-So at the end you will see immediately what was the overall result of your test.
+So during test run, you will see immediately what the overall result of your test is.

 Options are:

 --mousecolor_wait
     At the end of the test it will pause and wait for user confirmation with the Enter key.
+    Useful for long tests, keeping the result indication.

 --mousecolor_nowait
     Quit at the end immediately.
 Not blocking, but